-Given that the 2010-2011 preparation evaluation results fell between the national exit and national non-exit exam total mean we intend to ensure that we maintain the quality of our student preparation for program area standards as well as continue to provide study sessions to help students prepare as effectively as possible.
-Some students may not have taken this preparation evaluation as seriously as they would have should it have been used as an exit exam.
-Thus, several student scores were below what a typical cut score would be.
-This preparation evaluation was included in the 2009-2010 Assessment of Student Learning Data and results at that time were consistent with this administration of the preparation evaluation.
-This is the 2nd time this preparation evaluation was administered to CNED internship students.
-We have used these results for informational purposes only but intent to use this preparation evaluation as an exit exam in the not too distant future.
-As such, we need to ensure that our students are aware of what impact scores more than 1 SD below the mean (current estimate for cut score based on best practices in measurement and evaluation) would have on their eligibility to graduate.
+Given that the 2011-2012 preparation evaluation results fell between the national exit and national non-exit exam total mean we intend to ensure that we maintain the quality of our student preparation for program area standards as well as continue to provide study sessions to help students prepare as effectively as possible.
+This preparation evaluation was included in the 2009-2010 and 2010-2011 Assessment of Student Learning Data and results at that time were consistent with this administration of the preparation evaluation.
+This is the 3rd time this preparation evaluation was administered to CNED internship students.
+We have used these results for informational purposes only but intent to use this preparation evaluation as an exit exam beginning with students admitted under the 2011-2012 catalog.
+As such, we need to ensure that our students are aware of what impact scores more than 1.5 SD below the mean would have on their eligibility to graduate.
+We have drafted a Comprehensive Exam Policy (see wiu.edu/counselored) and all students have been informed of this policy via the CNED listsery.